karol-preiskorn/3d-inventory-api/PACKAGE-JSON-FIXES.md

 ## Status: ✅ COMPLETE

 All script paths have been corrected and verified.
 The `npm run gcp:build` command that was failing with exit code 127 now executes successfully.

 **Related Standards**:

 - Follow [file-organization.instructions.md](.github/instructions/file-organization.instructions.md)
-- Scripts organized in `/scripts/` and `/scripts/database/` and `/scripts/testing/` per standards
+- Scripts organized in `/scripts/`, `/scripts/database/`,
+  and `/scripts/testing/` per standards
 - All npm commands reference correct paths with appropriate runners

 ---